opinti/spectral-multifidelity/README.md

 #### 2.2 Use of `MultiFidelityModel`

 Let's now use a multi-fidelity model to transform the low-fidelity data based on a few high-fidelity data points.
-We pick 10 random indices and consider the corresponding high-fidelity data; this data, denoted as 'training data', will be used to update the low-fidelity graph.
+We pick 10 random indices and consider the corresponding high-fidelity data.
+This data is denoted as 'training data', and will be used to update the full low-fidelity graph.
-Thereafter, we instantiate a `Graph` with the low-fidelity data as nodes attributes.
+To do that, we instantiate a `Graph` with the low-fidelity data as nodes attributes.
-Finally, we use the `tranform()` method of the `MultiFidelityModel()` class to update the graph nodes.
+Thereafter, we use the `tranform()` method of the `MultiFidelityModel()` class to update the graph nodes.
-This method used the `n_hf=10` low- and high-fidelity data pairs to derive a transformation for all nodes (`n_la=1000`).
+This method uses the low- and high-fidelity data pairs to derive a transformation for all nodes.
 We use the default configuration for the model instance, except for the training data noise level, which is set based on the known or assumed noise of the high-fidelity data (`noise_scale_hf`).
 After the transformation is computed and applied, we print a summary of the model configuration and parameters.